ovcharovcoder/focus-sound/README.md

 # Focus Sound

-Ambient and focus sounds directly inside VS Code to help you stay in flow.

-Focus Sound is a lightweight music player for productivity and concentration, allowing you to enjoy atmospheric music without leaving VS Code.
-Perfect for coding, designing, or any tasks that require deep focus.
+Focus Sound is a lightweight music player for productivity, letting you enjoy atmospheric music directly in VS Code—perfect for coding, design, or deep focus.

 ---